transdigiware/blockchain/howto/ibp-console-manage.md

 To more easily locate your node logs, it is recommended to filter on the namespace that was used when the nodes were deployed.
 To find the namespace, open any CA node in your console and click the **Info and Usage** icon.
 View the value of the **API URL**.
 For example: `https://n2734d0-soorg10524.ibpv2-cluster.us-south.containers.appdomain.cloud:7054`.

-The namespace is the first part of the url beginning with the letter `n` and followed by a random string of six alphanumeric characters.
+The namespace is the first part of the URL beginning with the letter `n` and followed by a random string of six alphanumeric characters.
 So in the example above the value of the namespace is `n2734d0`.

 1. Open the [{{site.data.keyword.cloud_notm}} dashboard](https://cloud.ibm.com/resources){: external} and navigate to the overview screen of your {{site.data.keyword.IBM_notm}} Kubernetes Service cluster.
 2. Above the cluster overview screen, click **Kubernetes Dashboard**.